vllm-project/vllm-spyre/docs/source/user_guide/local_development.md

 1. Install torch through pip

-   We can't use uv since pyproject.toml prevents it.
+   (We can't use uv since pyproject.toml prevents it.
-   Also version doesn't matter at the moment.
+   Also version doesn't matter at the moment.)

    ```sh
    pip install torch==2.7.0
    ```

 1. Install xgrammar
-   This is needed for testing v1 stuff.
+   (This is needed for testing v1 stuff.
-   Also version doesn't matter at the moment.
+   Also version doesn't matter at the moment.)

    ```sh
    uv pip install xgrammar==0.1.19
    ```

-1. Install model
+1. Download model

    ```sh
    python -c "from transformers import pipeline; pipeline('text-generation', model='JackFram/llama-160m')"